Bachelor of Science in Recreation

 Students pursuing the Recreation Therapy degree find careers in:

-To get started, send an email or call the HSR department at 408-924-2971 for more information about getting a degree in recreation.
+To get started, send an email or call the PHR department at 408-924-2971 for more information about getting started on your path to an exciting and fun career!
+It all starts by getting a degree in recreation.

-Whether you are transferring from another SJSU program, another University, or you're just beginning your studies here at SJSU we will guide and assist you in achieving your goals.
+Whether you are transferring from another SJSU program, another University, or you're just beginning your studies here at SJSU, we will guide and assist you in achieving your educational and professional goals.